Packing Information for Winter, November-April

 - A wool or synthetic thermal face mask, neck tube or balaclava to protect your face

-- A thick scarf
+- A warm scarf and hat

 - Comfortable indoor shoes or thick slippers to wear inside the cabins